 Emre Can Acikgoz

-I am a PhD fellow in Computer Science at UIUC advised by Prof. Dilek Hakkani-Tur and Prof. Gokhan Tur.
-My research focus is in Conversational and Generative AI.
+I am a PhD fellow in Computer Science at UIUC advised by Dilek Hakkani-Tur and Gokhan Tur.
+I work on Self-Evolving Agents.
+I am currently an Applied Scientist Intern at Amazon Alexa AI (Bellevue).

 Email / GitHub / HuggingFace / Google Scholar / LinkedIn